Enterprise-CMCS/macpro-onemac/tests/nightwatch/README.md

 - Node.js 12.x or higher

-From the root directory folder, use node package manager `npm`:
+From the root of this project's repo (where nightwatch package is placed), using node package manager `npm`:

-`npm install`
+`npm update` # checks the package.json, updates for the environment, and then installs the package dependencies

+Note: The environment file `.env` provides the username, password and url for nightwatch.
+The `nightwatch.conf.js` references this file.
+A `blank.env` file is provided.
+Enter credentials and the URL to the application and rename to `.env`.
+This file is not intended to be checked-in to the repo.

 ### Running Tests

-To run tests:

-`node nightwatch -c conf/nightwatch.conf.js # runs all tests`

-\*New Commands\*
+Tests run "headless" (no visible browser) by default.
+If you want to see the browser run,

+for troubleshooting, comment out the headless argument for the desired browser.

 To run tests (by browser type):

-For Chrome:
-    - Windows: `npm run chrome-win`
+** Updated Commands **

-    - Linux/Mac: `npm run chrome`
+Chrome: `npm run chrome`

-For Firefox:
-    - Windows: `npm run firefox-win`
-    - Linux/Mac: `npm run firefox-chrome`
+Firefox: `npm run firefox`

+Cross-browser(both Firefox and Chrome in parallel): `npm run cross-browser`

-To update packages:
+To update packages: `npm update`
-    `npm run update`

 see [Running Tests in Nightwatch](https://nightwatchjs.org/guide/running-tests/nightwatch-runner.html)

-A test_runner script will be updated and provided soon.

 ### Automated Test Writing Guides